Difference Between Horizontal and Diagonal Communication

 What is Horizontal Communication?

 The term horizontal represents anything that exists on a similar line, and the meaning of horizontal communication can easily be inferred from the definition of horizontal itself.
-In other words, Horizontal communication is basically a channel of communication that exists to ease out the process of information exchange between those people who are situated at a similar level of hierarchy.
+In other words, Horizontal communication is basically a channel of communication that exists to ease the process of information exchange between those who are situated at a similar level of hierarchy.

 horizontal communication